 Home › Forums › Product Support Forums › Ajax Search Pro for WordPress Support › asp_query_args IS NOT WORKING

-This topic contains 6 replies, has 2 voices, and was last updated by Ernest Marcinko 3 years, 4 months ago.
+- This topic has 6 replies, 2 voices, and was last updated 6 years, 4 months ago by

 I have 3 searches in the website.
 The first one is to search Users, the second is to search any content (Post) inside any categorie and the third which search specifics posts inside specifics categories…To the last search work I have to pass some args, so I use this ‘add_filter(“asp_query_args”, “asp_query_args_change”, 1, 3);’ and pass my custom params inside the function “asp_query_args_change”.